 What’s the difference between a living will and other common terms like advance directive?

 In most provinces, a living will, an advance care plan, a power of attorney for personal care, an expression of wishes, and an advance/personal directive are terms that are sometimes used interchangeably, although there can be differences between them.
 A power of attorney for personal care, for example, deals with who can make medical decisions for you, while an advance directive can be broader.
 In general, they all refer to a document or documents that are prepared in advance to help make medical decisions easier for your friends and family in case you’re not able to make them on your own.

 In Quebec, there are no living wills per se, but Quebecers do have the right to agree to or refuse medical treatment and so they are free to express these wishes in advance.
 However, these are different than an advance directive which is more formal and deals with whether or not you’d like to receive a set number of specific treatments (CPR, for example) in specific circumstances.

-We can certainly advise you on what documents are needed in your province or territory and how to draft them.
+A Legalshield Lawyer can advise you on what documents are needed in your province or territory and how to draft them.

 Who should get one?

 As mentioned above, a pandemic is certainly a good time to consider making a living will.
 With so much illness, sadness and stress, having one in place can make things easier if someone falls ill.
 Anyone who feels strongly about how they will be treated in a medical emergency should consider a living will.
 Having one can make decision-making easier on your friends and family in a time of extreme stress.
 Making your wishes clear in advance removes the responsibility (and sometimes the guilt) that comes with making life-altering decisions for a loved one.

 What’s in a living will?